JohnnyS/qidentification/README.md

+#My Fork

+Adds ox_lib context menu to the menu instead of nh context.
+Removed getting license cause you can spam database with multiple licenses when you purchase one causing duplicated.
+Added a check for the item so you cant get more than one card to avoid idiots being dumb.

+#Original ReadMe

 # qIdentification
 # All credits goes to [Noms](https://github.com/OfficialNoms) for creating this script first.
 An identification card resource modified for ox_inventory for ESX Legacy.